juliaoliveira04/juliaoliveira04/README.md

 ### About Me
 - 👩‍💻 Full-Stack Developer specializing in **Angular**, **ReactJs**, and **Node.js** with **TypeScript**.
 - 💬 Always open to collaborations and constantly seeking professional growth.
-- 🤝 Feel free to reach out—I'm here to help!
+- 🤝 Feel free to reach out, I'm here to help!

 ---